Compact 3-manifolds via 4-colored graphs: Basic examples

-In the non-orientable case, we start with the solid Klein bottle $H_1$, which can be represented by the (non-bipartite) 4-colored graph $\G'_1$ with 6 vertices $a,b,c,A,B,C$ with the same $c$-edges ($c\in\{0,1,3\}$) as $\G_1$, and connecting by 2-edges $b$ with $c$, $A$ with $C$ and $a$ with $B$ (see Figure 5).
+In the non-orientable case, we start with the solid Klein bottle $H_1$, which can be represented by the (non-bipartite) 4-colored graph $\G'_1$ of Figure \ref{Fig1}: it has 6 vertices $a,b,c,A,B,C$, the same $c$-edges ($c\in\{0,1,3\}$) as $\G_1$, and the 2-edges connecting $b$ with $c$, $A$ with $C$ and $a$ with $B$.
 All vertices are boundary vertices of order one, corresponding to a singular $\hat 3$-residue which is a Klein bottle.

-By performing the connected sum of two copies of $\G'_1$ along any pair of vertices, we obtain a graph $\G'_2$ representing $H_2$ with 10 vertices $a,b,c,d,e,A,B,C,D,E$ with the same $c$-edges ($c\in\{0,1,3\}$) as $\G_2$ and 2-edges connecting $A$ with $E$, $b$ with $e$, $B$ with $D$, $c$ with $d$ and $a$ with $C$ (see Figure 5).
+By performing the connected sum of two copies of $\G'_1$ along any pair of vertices, we obtain a graph $\G'_2$ representing $H_2$ with 10 vertices $a,b,c,d,e,A,B,C,D,E$ with the same $c$-edges ($c\in\{0,1,3\}$) as $\G_2$ and 2-edges connecting $A$ with $E$, $b$ with $e$, $B$ with $D$, $c$ with $d$ and $a$ with $C$ (see Figure \ref{Fig8}).